ehultee/ehultee.github.io/_portfolio/glacial_drought.md

  You can explore the data for all 56 basins using the Jupyter notebook and helper code in [this Github repo](https://github.com/ehultee/glacial-SPEI).

 ## Collaborators
-Sloan Coats (University of Hawaii)
+Sloan Coats (University of Hawaii) and Jon Mackay (British Geological Survey)

 ## Publications
-Ultee, L. and Coats, S. (2020 <i>preprint</i>).
-'Glacial runoff buffers drought through the 21st century---but models disagree on the details.'
-Manuscript in revision; preprint available on ESSOAr, <a href='https://doi.org/10.1002/essoar.10502321.3'>doi:10.1002/essoar.10502321.3</a>
+Ultee, L., Coats, S., and Mackay, J. (2021 <i>preprint</i>).
+'Glacial runoff buffers drought through the 21st century.'
+Discussion paper at
+<a href='https://esd.copernicus.org/preprints/esd-2021-94/'>Earth System Dynamics Discussions</a>.

 ## Extensions
 Our first study found considerable inter-model spread.
 We hope to follow up on the structural